 I suggest booking train tickets in advance, to be sure of getting seats on the train you want.
 Tickets, especially for high speed trains, are cheaper if bought several weeks in advance.

 Bus tickets can also be purchased in advance, and I recommend buying tickets for longer journeys or to destinations with fewer daily buses in advance.
 There are multiple bus companies that operate in Andalusia, with at least five companies serving different routes from Seville.

 So there you have it: the best 9 day trips from Seville you can do.
-If you are planning a visit to Andalusia, I hope you place some of these fabulous Seville day trips on your itinerary!
+If you are planning a visit to Spain’s southern region, I hope you place some of these fabulous Seville day trips on your Andalusia itinerary!

 Note: This post contains affiliate links.
 If you click through and make a purchase, we receive a small commission, at no extra cost to you.
 Thank you for your support of our website!

 MORE INFORMATION FOR YOUR TRIP TO ANDALUSIA

 Granada: The Best Things to Do in Granada: A 3-Day Guide

 Malaga: The Best Things to Do in Malaga